 Also known as the magenta shooting star, this plant has broad, thick green leaves all joined to the same spot at the base of the plant.
 The flowers grow on long stems.
-They look like pink shooting stars, with five long petals swept back from the white center.
+They look like pink shooting stars, with five long petals swept back from the white centre.
 Some say the flowers smell spicy.
 The plant grows to about 40 centimetres tall.

 RANGE & HABITAT